avsm/eeww/README.md

-# lwt-dllist - Mutable doubly-linked list with Lwt iterators
+# lwt-dllist - Mutable doubly-linked list

 An `Lwt_dllist` is an object holding a list of elements which support the following operations: